kalebr3/python-smartthings/README.md

-# Custom SmartThings Integrator
+# Python SmartThings

+## Version: 1.0.0a1 - Pre-Release Alpha

-This module was custom built for integrating with the SmartThings API.
+This package was custom built for using python to interact with SmartThings.